 Chiva-Som Hua Hin Review: Does Thailand’s Original Wellness Retreat Still Set the Standard?

-My first visit to Chiva-Som Hua Hin was years ago, but this was the first time I experienced it properly through one of its structured wellness programs.
+My first visit to Chiva-Som Hua Hin was years ago, but this was the first time I experienced it properly by taking part in one of their structured wellness programs.
 In an industry that continues to evolve, from the more soulful and introspective approach of Kamalaya Koh Samui to the high-tech longevity focus of RAKxa Integrative Wellness, Chiva-Som still holds a very clear position as one of the very best in the world.

 My Experience: A Taste of Chiva-Som